kids encyclopedia robot

 Personal life

-Geremi's father, Samuel, is a former footballer and Cameroon international in the 1970s.
-Samuel, a striker, was nicknamed "Poison Arrow" for his powerful shot and free-kicks.
-Geremi's father was allowed five wives due to his status as a footballer, and Geremi has 17 siblings in Cameroon.
+Geremi's father, Samuel, is a former footballer who represented Cameroon in the 1970s.
+Samuel, a striker, was nicknamed "Poison Arrow" for his powerful and accurate finishing.
+He was allowed five wives due to his status as a footballer, which led to Geremi having 17 siblings.

-Geremi's cousin, Pierre Webó, was also a professional footballer, and played alongside Geremi for Cameroon at the 2010 FIFA World Cup.
+Geremi's cousin, Pierre Webó, was also a professional footballer and played alongside Geremi for Cameroon at the 2010 World Cup.

 Geremi speaks English, Spanish and Turkish.